mishabvibes/ABB-to-APK-Converter/README.md

-# ABB to APK Converter
+# AAB to APK Converter

-A modern, full-stack Next.js application that allows users to upload .abb files and convert them to .apk format.
+A modern, full-stack Next.js application that allows users to upload .aab (Android App Bundle) files and convert them to .apk format.
 Built with the latest Next.js, TypeScript, TailwindCSS, shadcn/ui, and Framer Motion for a beautiful, responsive user experience.

 ## Features